Quer-io/Quer.io/documentation/database/db_readme.md

 $> sudo apt-get install postgresql
 ```

-- Current database is set to public as default
+- Current database dump is set to public as default

 ### Installing a database through a dump file
 - Download the the required dump file